MPNEsupport Org 802492-1069, Sweden

 NIVOLUMAB, marketed as Opdivo.

-Further- will get finished when I find the time-
+Further- these are therapies that are currently tested but not approved yet, will get finished when I find the time-

 - Immuntherapies using T-cells or dendritic cells from the patients' own body.